Nuba743/codepen-clone/README.md

-🚀 CodeLab – Online Code Editor
+🚀 CodePen-clone – Online Code Editor

-CodeLab is a web-based code editor inspired by CodePen.
+CodePen is a web-based code editor.
 It allows users to write HTML, CSS, and JavaScript in separate panels and instantly preview the output in real time.

 🌐 Live Demo